 All parts of the online application must be filled out completely and submitted to the Master of Biostatistics Program with the application fee by the application deadline.
 The necessary supporting documents must also be included as part of the submission of the online application.
 The application fee is \$80.
-The required supporting documents are: (1) one copy of a transcript from each undergraduate and graduate institution attended; (2) three letters of recommendation; (3) official Graduate Record Examination (GRE) General Test scores; and (4) official Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores (for all applicants whose first language is not English).
+The required supporting documents are: (1) one copy of a transcript from each undergraduate and graduate institution attended; (2) three letters of recommendation; (3) official Graduate Record Examination (GRE) General Test scores; and (4) official Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) scores (for all applicants whose first language is not English unless the applicant qualifies for a waiver of this requirement).
 Please note that an admission decision cannot be made until all the above materials are received and your application is considered complete.